 One of the initiatives we are most proud of include building teams of volunteers, mostly high school and college age people who worked on projects that put them right in the middle of the daily lives of the most at-risk and most vulnerable people they will ever meet.
 These were steps far out of comfort zones, steps that many older adults didn't have the courage to take.

 Along the way they brought in more young people who joined the work.
-We were very proud of how these young leaders lifted up the new people and set in motion a wave of enthusiasm and a structure of new leadership development that welcomed all and set all egos aside.
+We were very proud of how these young leaders lifted up the new people and set in motion a wave of enthusiasm and a structure of new leadership development that welcomed all and set egos aside.

-We'll be upfront about the personal demons and fears.
+We're upfront about the personal demons and fears.
 We'll give you the straight up truth on where we failed so you don't have to take those same steps.
 Experience has taught us that it isn't where you start or if you tripped up along the way.
 It's all about doing the right things for the right reasons.
 The missteps can be inspiring to the next group and will offer encouragement to those who will follow you.

 You might have heard of crab mentality.
 This centers on the way crab fishermen never have to put a lid on their crab pots.
 They just throw the catch in the pot.
 If one tries to pull itself out, the others pull it back down with them.
 Think about the political landscape in our nation right now.